25prabhu10/notes/docs/Concepts/Git/Git.md

 - `FUNDING.yml`: Displays a sponsor button in your repository to increase the visibility of funding options for your open source project

-- `ISSUE_TEMPLATE`: Folder that contains a templates of possible issues user can use to open issue (such as if issue is related to documentation, if it's a bug, if user wants new feature etc)
+- `ISSUE_TEMPLATE`: Folder that contains a templates of possible issues user can use to open issue (such as if issue is related to documentation, if it's a bug, if user wants new feature etc.)
   - `config.yml`: Customize the issue template chooser that people see when creating a new issue in your repository by adding a `config.yml` file to the .`github/ISSUE_TEMPLATE` folder

 - `PULL_REQUEST_TEMPLATE.md`: How to make a pull request to project

 - `stale.yml`: Probot configuration to close stale issues.
-There are many other apps on Github Marketplace that place their configurations inside .github folder because they are related to GitHub specifically
+There are many other apps on GitHub Marketplace that place their configurations inside `.github` folder because they are related to GitHub specifically

 - `SECURITY.md`: Gives instructions for how to report a security vulnerability in your project